 The NASD Annual Meeting provides various opportunities for the discussion and dissemination of current information surrounding dance study, higher education, administration, and other related fields.
 A large number of individuals participate in the Annual Meeting program each year, producing sessions that provide helpful and thought-provoking ideas.
-The 2016 Annual Meeting will address issues such as establishing and maintaining a culture of learning, developing student expertise, graduate study in dance, and issues of diversity in dance specifically focused on curriculum and the community.
+The 2017 Annual Meeting will address issues such as preparing students for the dance careers of today and tomorrow, and the role an established culture plays in the dance program's vision.
+Forums focusing on topics such as the art of leadership; Title IX, an amendment to the Higher Education Act of 1965; equipping students to engage with a multitude of communities; and varying approaches to the technical training of dancers will be offered.
+Edward Villella will offer keynote remarks, addressing the importance of passing on the art form.
 The meeting will also provide opportunities for discussion of the topics on the NASD program, and those of interest to attendees.
-Roundtables and forums will be held, as will several informational sessions for individuals guiding their institutions through the accreditation/reaccreditation process.
+Forums will be held, as will several informational sessions for individuals guiding their institutions through the accreditation/reaccreditation process.
 Training opportunities will be offered for potential and experienced visiting evaluators.
 Informative sessions addressing NASD annual reporting requirements, administrative resources, and federal issues for dance administrators will also be offered.

-NASD will continue its long-standing tradition of offering a Pre-Meeting Workshop for New Dance Administrators.
-This workshop is well attended each year, and highly recommended by those who have participated.
-Additionally, NASD offers a Pre-Meeting Workshop for Seasoned Dance Administrators.
-This workshop will provide registrants the opportunity to discuss in detail those current and salient issues faced by today's dance administrators.
+NASD will continue its long-standing tradition of offering the Pre-Meeting Workshop for New Dance Administrators.
+This workshop provides a wealth of information and opportunities for consideration of issues and ideas.
+It is highly recommended for those in their early years of administration.
+Additionally, NASD will offer the Pre-Meeting Workshop for Seasoned Dance Administrators.
+This workshop will provide registrants the opportunity to discuss in detail current and salient issues faced by today's experienced dance administrators.